audioxide/data/data/posts/20210113-reviews-mf-doom-mm-food.md

 review: >-
   Playful and stylish, with flows so smooth they border on indecent, *MM..FOOD* is hip hop on another plane.
 It’s a joy to listen to.
 MF DOOM’s wordplay and delivery have that weightlessness of peak performance, like [Muhammad Ali dancing circles around Cleveland Williams](https://www.youtube.com/watch?v=oJUzl0aFHZw), or [David Gilmour solos in Pompeii](https://www.youtube.com/watch?v=y-E7_VHLvkE).
 I can barely string together a ‘thanks, have a nice day’ at the supermarket and here’s DOOM with words tumbling out of him for minutes at a time with every single one fitting together like god made them specially for that purpose.
 It’s marvellous, and quite wonderful.

   This display of talent is made all the better by the fact it’s presented with the technicolour kookiness of a Saturday morning cartoon.
 There are skits and samples aplenty - masterfully produced might I add - with the overall effect being of something effortlessly larger than life.
 Never does the record come off as grandiose or self-important; it’s just that good, and it’s just that much fun.
-Content to kick back in its own world, on its own terms, *MM..FOOD* comes across as a master at work rather than a masterpiece, and I’m grateful to have finally gotten acquainted.
+Content to kick back in its own world, on its own terms, *MM..FOOD* comes across like a master at work rather than a masterpiece, and I’m grateful to have finally gotten acquainted.

 tracks:
   - Vomitspit